Lèse-majesté: Thailand

 Under the NCPO junta which overthrew the democratic regime in May 2014, charges of lèse-majesté have increased significantly, especially against the opponents of the junta.
 Lèse-majesté is now seeing increasing use as a tool to stifle free speech and dissent in the country.
 Even the parents of the former princess Srirasmi Suwadee as well as her uncle have been charged with lèse-majesté.
 On 9 March 2015, a court sentenced her father Apiruj Suwadee and mother Wanthanee for insulting the royal family and lodging a malicious claim.
 They pleaded guilty to the offenses named and were sentenced to two-and-a-half years in prison.
 On 9 June 2017 in Bangkok a 33-year-old Thai man by the first name of Wichai was given 35 years imprisonment for posting 10 Facebook photos and comments about the Thai royalty.
-This sentence was reduced from initial 70 years following a guilty plea made after a year in jail before the trial.
+This sentence was reduced from the initial 70 years following a guilty plea made after a year in jail before the trial.

 In June 2017, the United Nations called on Thailand to amend its law on lèse-majesté.